-Protecting Against Robocalls and Telemarketing in Violation of the TCPA
+Protecting Against TCPA Violations, Robocalls and Telemarketing Harassment

 The 1991 Act enforced these rules on both regular carriers and marketing companies.
-Shortly thereafter, the Federal Communications Commission adopted guidelines and regulations that would implement the Telephone Consumer Protection Act.
+Shortly thereafter, the Federal Communications Commission adopted guidelines and regulations that would implement the TCPA.

 This included but was not limited to requiring that companies who make solicitations via telephone calls institute policies for their company-specific “do not call” lists.